nschlia/ffmpegfs/README.md

 **New in in 2.20 (2023-01-XX):**

 - Issue [#76](https://github.com/nschlia/ffmpegfs/issues/76): Added Windows support, see [Building For Windows](WINDOWS.md) for information if you wish to build a Windows version.
 Currently no pre-compiled binaries are available.
+- TODO: Prepare "make install" for Cygwin
+- TODO: Prepare "make binaries" or however this should be called to create a directory with all Windows distribution binaries.
+- TODO: Create Windows installer

 ### Version 2.14 under development